appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/usage2.md

 </dd>

-1. In Appsmith, copy the **MongoDB URI** from the [Admin settings](/getting-started/setup/instance-configuration/custom-mongodb-redis#admin-settings) page.
-If you don't have access, ask your administrator to provide the MongoDB URI.
+1. In Appsmith, open the **Admin settings** page from the top-right corner.

+2. Open the Advanced tab, and copy the **MongoDB URI**.
+If the URI is not available, open the environment variable file (`docker.env` for Docker or `values.yaml` for Kubernetes) and copy the `APPSMITH_DB_URL`.
+The URI looks like:

 <dd>

-The URI looks like:

 ```js
 mongodb://appsmith:Oabc123@localhost:27017/appsmith
 ```

 </dd>

-2. Create a new MongoDB datasource using the MongoDB URI:
+3. Create a new MongoDB datasource using the MongoDB URI:

 <dd>